applewoodsmokedham/metagraph/memory-bank/productContext.md

 7. **Client-Side Rendering**: Ensuring wallet functionality is only rendered on the client-side to prevent server-side rendering issues.

-8. **Network Mapping**: Using a network mapping utility to align METHANE network environments with LaserEyes network types.
+8. **Network Mapping**: Using a network mapping utility to align METAGRAPH network environments with LaserEyes network types.

 ## Value Proposition

-METHANE provides a complete environment for Bitcoin developers to:
+METAGRAPH provides a complete environment for Bitcoin developers to:

 1. **Explore and Learn**: Discover and understand Alkanes metaprotocol and Sandshrew API methods.